Illumina/manta/docs/developerGuide/README.md

 * All unit tests are required to run and pass as part of every build (including end-user builds)
 * Unit tests are already enabled for every library "test" subdirectory, additional tests in these directories will be automatically detected
   * Example [svgraph unit tests directory](../../src/c++/lib/svgraph/test)

+## IDE support

+Little support for any specific IDE is provided, except as made available by cmake generators.
+IDE-specific configuration files maintained in the project are described below.

+### Clion

+A subset of code formatting settings which can be imported into Clion are available in the configuration file

+`${STRELKA_REPO_PATH}/scratch/ideConfiguration/CLion/referenceCodeStyleSettings.xml`

+..note that the automated `astyle` formatting settings still define the project defaults, the above configuration simply provides a starting point for CLion which is closer to the project's formatting norms.

 ## Special Topic Guides